cocokane/networksassignment3/README.md

 **Analysis Procedure:**
 1. Observe the distance table convergence through printed output and debug logs.
-2. Validate the simulation results with the provided analysis in the report.
+2. Analyze the convergence time and stability of the routing tables.

 ## Requirements
 - Linux OS (Ubuntu preferred)